 - official transcripts for all undergraduate, graduate, or medical school academic work;

 - personal statement of understanding of public health and commitment to pursuing a career in public health.
 Statement should explain the relevance of education and/or experience to pursue a career in public health;

 - a résumé;

 GRE scores are NOT required.
 Standardized test scores will be considered if submitted.

-The priority deadline for applying to the MPH Program is Feb 1.
+The priority deadline for applying to the MD/MPH Program is Feb 1.
 After Feb 1, applications will be reviewed on a rolling, space-available basis until May 1.